adobe/asset-share-commons/_pages/search/date-range/index.md

 * Labels/Properties are derived from available Metadata Schemas
 * Lightning (⚡) indicates this property is optimized for search.
 * Turtle (🐢) indicates this property is NOT optimized for search.

-#### Auto-Search on Change (v1.3.0)

-Select to automatically perform a search whenever the end-user selected filter criteria of this component changes.

 #### Start Expanded